-Reverse shoulder implants can put pressure on this nerve bundle or push it aside from its normal location.
+The implants can put pressure on this nerve bundle or push it aside from its normal location.
 If this happens, a patient can lose feeling or even lose partial function of the arm and hand.
-Scar tissue from a shoulder replacement surgery can also cause similar nerve complications.
+Scar tissue from the surgery can cause similar nerve complications.

-Researchers at Boston University Medical Center have found that the type of insurance coverage people have — or don’t have — is associated with the risk of complications in shoulder replacement surgery.
+Researchers at Boston University Medical Center have found that the type of insurance coverage people have — or don’t have — is associated with the chance of complications in shoulder replacement surgery.

-The researchers analyzed medical records for more than 100,000 patients who had shoulder replacements — both conventional and reverse shoulder replacement implants.
-Their 2017 study found that people with Medicare or Medicaid coverage and those with no insurance suffered “a significantly higher rate of medical, surgical, and overall complications” compared to patients with private insurance.
+The researchers analyzed medical records for more than 100,000 patients who’d had the procedure replacements — both conventional and reverse implants.
+Their 2017 study found that people with Medicare or Medicaid coverage and those with no insurance suffered “a significantly higher rate of medical, surgical, and overall complications” compared with patients who have private insurance.